-Hypersensitivity and infusion reactions have been reported with PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP).
+Hypersensitivity and infusion reactions have been reported with PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP).
 See ADVERSE REACTIONS.

 Stop the infusion immediately if signs or symptoms of a hypersensitivity reaction develop, such as tachycardia, chest pain, dyspnea and flushing.
-Institute appropriate therapeutic countermeasures as clinically indicated.
+Appropriate therapeutic countermeasures must be instituted as clinically indicated.